Elie-ma/Elie-ma/README.md

-- 👋 Hi, I’m @Elie-ma
+- 👋 Hi, I’m @Elie-Maamarian
-- 👀 I’m interested in coding and programming languages
+- 👀 I’m interested in all the new frameworks out their, each day a new one arrives and endless possibilities come with
-- 🌱 I’m currently learning telecom and computer engineering
+- 🌱 I’m stdying telecom and computer engineering currently in my fifth year
-- 📫 How to reach me ...
+- I work as a freelance UX UI designer

 <!---
 Elie-ma/Elie-ma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.